ITU-BDSA23-GROUP10/Chirp/docs/report.md

 # Process

 ## Build, test, release, and deployment
-The group employed the use of Github Workflows/Actions to build, test, release and deploy the app to Azure.
-The UML activity diagrams below show how each of the Workflows work using UML activity and UML sequence diagrams.
+The group employed the use of Github Workflows/Actions to build, test, release and deploy the application to Azure.
+The UML activity diagrams below show how each of the workflows work using UML activity and UML sequence diagrams.

-Via the use of two workflows (See figure ?? and ??) the group ensured that the program was always passing the tests when the anything got pushed to the main branch.
-More importantly it provided some security to the main branch when trying to merge branches into it via Github Pull Requests.
-These workflows also ensured that the release build of the program was able to build and passed most tests (all tests excluding the UI tests) before getting put into a release, minimizing the chances that a release would be broken.
+Via the use of two workflows (see figure ?? and ??) the group ensured that the program would always pass the tests when anything got pushed to the main branch.
+More importantly, it provided some security to the main branch when trying to merge branches into main via Github Pull Requests.
+These workflows also ensured that the release-build of the program was able to build and passed most tests (all tests excluding the UI tests) before getting put into a release, minimizing the chances that a release would be broken.

 #### Test and Release UML Activity diagrams
 [![Build, Test & Release Workflow](report_diagrams/UML_activity_diagrams/build_test_release_UML_act.svg)](https://github.com/ITU-BDSA23-GROUP10/Chirp/blob/main/docs/report_diagrams/UML_activity_diagrams/build_test_release_UML_act.svg)